TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 32/2 Chronicles 32.13.md

 ---

-Know ye not what I and my fathers have done unto all the peoples of the lands?
-Were the gods of the nations of the lands in any wise able to deliver their land out of my hand?
+Don't you know what I and my fathers have done to all the peoples of the lands?
+Were the gods of the nations of the lands in any way able to deliver their land out of my hand?